These scholarships are applicable to your undergraduate studies, and are available based on your year and eligibility.

 Interest: Christian Ministry in any line of work

 FTE provides grants to young leaders interested in exploring ministry as a vocation, connecting them with congregations within communities they want to serve.
 These grants support the development of a mentoring relationship with an innovative church leader.
 Young adults are given the chance to expand their view of what they might do through the church, learn more about innovative ecclesial models of ministry, and create a meaningful mentoring relationship.
 Eligible applicants are participants from FTE’s discernment retreats and summits.
 Applicants must identify a sponsoring organization to assist and hold them accountable in their exploration and learning.
 Up to 10 recipients receive a $1,500 grant to develop a Ministry Exploration and Mentoring project.
-Deadline: TBD.
+Deadline: July 1.

 Ernest F. Hollings Scholarships